klapeyron5/DN/README.md

 1) were picked only photos from 'real_plates'
 2) points of longer sides were placed by hands
 3) linear regression was used to get lines
-4) label - angle is average of angles of two lines from above
+4) label - angle is the average of angles of two lines from above
 5) **Accuracy**: 0.95; **MSE**: 0.18